thevicraft/Calculator/README.md

 + press F3 to view shortcuts

 # Newest Features in V5.0:
++ Integrated Discord RPC (-> your friends on discord can now see you using SimpleCalculator)
 + Optimized Draw Graph Function
 + New Shortcuts
 + Remade Help Window